AgoraIO-Community/AUIVoiceRoom/iOS/Document/VoiceRoomUIKit.md

 commonConfig.userName = userInfo.userName
 commonConfig.userAvatar = userInfo.userAvatar
 VoiceRoomUIKit.shared.setup(roomConfig: commonConfig,
-                          ktvApi: nil,      //If there is an externally initialized KTV API
                           rtcEngine: nil,   //If there is an externally initialized rtc engine
                           rtmClient: nil)   //If there is an externally initialized rtm client
 ```